spodell/NaPDoS2_website/README.md

 What the NaPDoS2 website does:

-	- NaPDoS2 identifies ketosynthase (KS) and condensation (C) domains from genomic, metagenomic, and PCR amplicon data based on sequence similarity to a manually curated reference database of experimentally verified examples.
+	- NaPDoS2 identifies ketosynthase (KS) and condensation (C) domains from user-submitted genomic, metagenomic, and PCR amplicon data based on sequence similarity to a manually curated reference database of experimentally verified examples.

 	- A chemical phylogeny-based classification scheme is used to make functional predictions about the polyketide synthase (PKS) and non-ribosomal peptide